 During the pre-test interview we will explain how the polygraph works, discuss the issue in question, then develop and review all questions to be asked.
 This stage is normally the longest to complete.
 We will construct questions from the information you provide regarding the test issue.
 All questions are reviewed with you before testing begins.
 All questions asked will meet the rules for the latest polygraph techniques to ensure testing accuracy is in compliance with the American Polygraph Association.

 If you are being referred by a sex therapist as a component of probation or parole, we will construct your test questions based on the therapists requests.
-Law enforcement candidate‘s agencies are required to provide a polygraph packet that has been prepared prior to being tested.
-Employers who refer an employee for testing must meet EPPA requirements prior to testing,
+The agencies of law enforcement candidates must offer a polygraph packet that has been prepared in advance of the test.
+Employers who refer an employee for testing must meet EPPA requirements prior to testing, and secure the mandatory ”48 Hour Notice” when being tested for a loss.

 All questions are discussed with you thoroughly before the test commences and will be answered with a “yes” or “no” response only.